bsoo920/codepath/README.md

  - In case of pre-tax, allows user to set the tax rate.
  - Slider control for each of the three tip percentage presets.
    - automatically ensures that percentage1 <= percentage2 <= percentage3
-     - **Code can handle this mechanism on any number of sliders**
+     - Aside from declaring variables for the individual slider controls and a variable representing the number of sliders, **_the code can handle this mechanism on any number of sliders without further modification._**
- - Slider control animates by moving down when text editing begins, and back up when it ends.
+ - Slider controls animate by moving down when text editing begins, and back up when it ends.

 ## Video Walkthrough